keymanapp/keyman/developer/docs/help/reference/file-types/kps.md

 <Name>https://github.com/{owner}/{repo}/raw/{commit}/[path/]{filename}</Name>
 ```

-We will add a `Source` element to .kps `Package.Files.File`.
-We would support
+## File.Source

+The `<Source>` element documents the original source of the file, from
-several sources:
+one of several supported sources:
-* local - local file system
 * flo - fonts.languagetechnology.org
 * github
 * noto - in the future

+While the `<Name>` element must refer to either a local file or to a permanent
+GitHub file (as recognized by the presence of a commit hash), the `<Source>`
+element typically will refer to a file which may change over time.

-## local: `<Source>` element is omitted
+The `<Source>` element is supported in version 18.0 and later of .kps
+format.

+### Local file system

+The `<Source>` element must not be included for files sourced from the local
-This is the same as previous versions. `<Name>` references a file on the local
+file system, where `<Name>` references a file on the local filesystem.

-filesystem.
-Note that `<Source>` is optional for other sources as well; the
+Note: the `<Source>` element is optional for other sources as well; the absence
-absence of the element does not mean local -- that is determined by pattern
+of the element does not mean that the `<Name>` element is necessarily
-match.
+referencing a local file -- that is determined by pattern match.

 ```xml
 <File>
   <Name>[relative-or-absolute-path/]{filename}</Name>
 </File>
 ```

+Note: absolute paths are not recommended because they are not portable to
+other computers.

 #### Example